sslotsky/apothecary/README.md

 In FLUX, data is managed in a centralized data store, and there's a dispatcher that sends messages (or actions) to it, causing the store to be updated.
 The view layer subscribes to the store and updates when the store changes.
-To implement these scheme, using apothecary consists of the following elements:
+To implement this scheme, using apothecary consists of the following elements:

 1. Initializing the store with an initial state
 2. Actions that mutate the state when dispatched to the store